 Later they creatively developed the “blow-molding” method.

-It is said that the first blow-molded airbag blown inside was developed by people from a food company who used hot dog casings as the blowing tube.
+It is said that the first blow-molded airbag blown inside was developed by people from a food company that used hot dog casings as the blowing tube.

 Therefore, innovation is not always so big, but practical.